 This is good for the country, the industry and for patients.
-If Thailand ever had an image of dirty, backstreet clinics and unqualified doctors then you only need to take a look at one of the Joint Commission International accredited facilities to turn this image on its head.
+If Thailand ever had an image of dirty, backstreet clinics and unqualified doctors, then you only need to take a look at one of the Joint Commission International-accredited facilities to turn this image on its head.

 It is not just the clinic and hospital facilities that are first-class, but the medical care too.
-Thailand’s medical education and training is just as rigorous as it is in the West and to become a plastic surgeon you must also do years of additional training – just as doctors do in the US, Australia and the UK.
+Thailand’s medical education and training are just as rigorous as it is in the West and to become a plastic surgeon you must also do years of additional training – just as doctors do in the US, Australia and the UK.

 The quality of the care may well be the most important reason for coming to Thailand for eye bag removal, but so too is the cost – and with prices around 60% less here, it’s an extraordinary saving to make and for most patients more than worth the trip.

 The cost will vary depending on whether you have surgery to lower, upper or both eyelids.
-As a rough gauge, Eye bag removal in Thailand will cost in the region of AUD $3,000 - AUD $5,000, compared to AUD $6,500 - AUD $10,500 in Australia.
+As a rough gauge, eye bag removal in Thailand will cost in the region of AUD $3,000 - AUD $5,000, compared to AUD $6,500 - AUD $10,500 in Australia.

 Please note that these are approximate, averages prices collated at the time of writing.
 For exact prices, as well as clinic photos, surgeon profiles, patient reviews and other useful information, check out these three leading healthcare facilities in Thailand for eye bag removal surgery.